 It’s important these assets are consistent with your brand (logo, language, key messages).
 Similarly, you should ensure that they are aesthetically pleasing and relevant to how you want to be portrayed in the market.

-5. Look for the hidden gems
+5. Look for the hidden gems (opportunity is everywhere!)

 We rarely take the time to care for the “homebase” of our business—the brand strategy and experience.
 But how many of us could benefit from taking stock of what’s become stagnant in our brand?